EU-TEACHING/teaching-avionics-dataset/speculate/README.md

 I added the new experiments corresponding to the Spectre speculative attack anomaly to this folder.

-TODO: I also updated the file ../avionic_traces.docx with the new nomenclature:

 * I: Spectre Continuous running on the core
 * J: Spectre Intermittent running on the core
 * K: FMS + Spectre continuous running on the same core

 ---